ontolex/morph/draft.md

 > property **morph:next** links two consecutive inflection types (“slots”), e.g. number and case in Finnish
 > Domain: morph:InflectionType
 > Range: morph:InflectionType
->

 >---

 ### morph:InflectionRule

 > ------
-> MP: Class **morph:InflectionRule** represents the generation of a form of a LexicalEntry from another form of that LexicalEntry.
+> Class **morph:InflectionRule** represents the formal operation applied to a base form of a LexicalEntry to obtain another inflected form of that LexicalEntry.
 >
 > -------

-Note: originally, we had the class Rule which contains necessary information to add one morpheme to a single word form.
-It must contain either morph:example or morph:replacement (or both).
-“Tabular” value of a morpheme must be stored in rdfs:label (e.g. “-s”@en for usual PL in English)

-> ---
-> DEPRECATED property **morph:inflects**: Property to link an inflection rule with the (abstract representation of the) morph(s) involved in the application of this particular rule.

-> Domain: morph:InflectionRule
-> Range: ontolex:Morph
->
-> ---

-Note: this is deprecated in favor of merging it with the analoguous `morph:involves` for derivation morphemes as decided telco 2022-04-20.

 ### morph:baseType

 > ----
-> Datatype property **morph:baseType** is used for coindexing a base, an inflection rule and the forms generated by the rule from the respective base in cases in which the inflectional paradigm of a single lexical entry involves bases, e.g., stems.
+> Datatype property **morph:baseType** is used for coindexing a base form, an inflection rule and the forms generated by the rule from the respective base in cases in which the inflectional paradigm of a single lexical entry involves different bases, e.g., stems.
-> Domain: ontolex:Form or ontolex:InflectionRule
+> Domain: ontolex:Form or ontolex:InflectionRule (or ontolex:Rule?
+MP)
 > Range: literal
->

 >---

-MP: as it has been shown that also derivation can be based a form different than the canonical one (e.g. Latin deverbal conversions from the Third Stem, like capio (Third Stem capt-) > capt-o), I think this should hold also for DerivationRules
+MP: as it has been shown that also derivation can be based a form different than the canonical one (e.g. Latin deverbal conversions from the Third Stem, like capio (Third Stem capt-) > capt-o), shouldn't this hold also for WordFormationRule?

 Note: For an inflection rule with `morph:baseType` defined: If the lexical entry to which it is applied features a(n object of) `morph:baseForm` or (if these are not defined) a `ontolex:canonicalForm` with identital `morph:baseType`, apply the rule to this form, only.
 For a (generated) form, `morph:baseType` can be used to indicate from which form or with which rule it was generated. `morph:baseType` can also be used to mark stem classes in reseources for which no explicit inflection rules are given.

 Note: This was introduced for modelling stem alternations.
 In this definition, we assume that we have one lexical entry for each stem variant, so that an inflection rule whose baseType doesn't match of its lexical entry doesn't fire.

-- telco 2022-02-23: moved from LexicalEntry to forms that are baseForm objects

-- April 2022: renamed from stemType to baseType

 ## Word Formation

 ### morph:WordFormationRule

-> ------
-> Class **morph:WordFormationRule** describes the *general* pattern how words are being formed.
->
-> -------

-> ------
-> MP: Class **morph:WordFormationRule** represents the generation of a target LexicalEntry from one (or more) source LexicalEntry.
+> Class **morph:WordFormationRule** represents the formal operation applied to a base form of a source LexicalEntry to obtain another, target LexicalEntry form (inflectionally or derivationally related to it).
->
-> -------

-MP: move rhe remark on the fact that they can be used to refer to general patterns here?

-For the analysis of a *specific* compound or derivation, use `morph:WordFormationRelation`.
+Note: It describes the *general* pattern how words are being formed.For the analysis of a *specific* compound or derivation, use `morph:WordFormationRelation`.

-Note: originally, we had the class Rule which contains necessary information to add one morpheme to a single word form.
-It must contain either morph:example or morph:replacement (or both).
-“Tabular” value of a morpheme must be stored in rdfs:label (e.g. “-s”@en for usual PL in English)

-> ---
-> MP: Property **morph:involves** links an InflectionRule or a DerivationRule with the Morphs that are involved in the process.
-> Domain: morph:WordFormationRule or morph:InflectionRule
-> Range: morph:Morph
->
-> ----

-links a word formation rule or an inflection rule (see below) with one or multiple morphemes involved in the process.
-Note that this does not encode order.
-One possibility to approximate order for most cases would be to restore `morph:Suffix` and `morph:Prefix`.

 Note: updated according to telco April 21, 2022.